gitandre/INF3720-HCI-2/Chapter 2/README.md

 - **Challenge Assumptions** 🤔⚡: Observe how people react to and integrate tech in their lives, challenging assumptions about human behavior and informing new HCI theories.

 ![RITW](../img/ritw.png)

 ---

 #### 2.3 Some Practical Issues 🔍⚙️

+##### 2.3.1 How to Find Out What People Need 🤔✨

+- **Unspoken Needs**: People often cannot articulate what they need as they might not be aware of possibilities ("un-dreamed-of" needs).
+- **Explore the Problem Space**:
+  - Investigate users, their context, and activities.
+  - Identify areas for improvement rather than asking users directly.
+- **Mixed Approach**:
+  - Combine exploration, testing ideas, and gathering feedback to decide what to build.
+- **User Feedback**:
+  - Use **rapid design sprints** and **in-the-wild studies** to gather authentic feedback early on.
+  - These methods can provide surprising and valuable insights into real user needs.
+- **Focus on Goals**:
+  - Prioritize **user goals**, **usability goals**, and **user experience goals** rather than relying solely on user-stated requirements.
+- **Real-World Example**:
+  - IDEO, a design company, uses community engagement and explores human needs to innovate and create impactful designs.

+##### 2.3.2 How to Decide What to Design

+##### 2.3.3 How to Generate Alternative Designs

+##### 2.3.4 How to Choose Among Alternative Designs

+#### 2.3.5 How to integrate interaction design activities with other lifecycle models

 **Key Practical Issues to Address**:
 - **How to find out what people need** 🗣️: Asking people may not always provide accurate insights since they may not know what is possible or needed.